-Wouldn’t it be great if there was a free, easy and simple way to know what is going on in your industry or niche that would save you time doing research?
+Wouldn’t it be great if there was a free, simple and easy way to access information about what is new in your industry or niche that could save you time doing research?
 Well, there is, and it’s called …

 Google Alerts

-Google Alerts is not only great for managing your reputation online, but also for automatically sourcing the latest news about people, brands, companies, or any subject you are interested in.
+Google Alerts is not only great for managing your reputation online, but also for sourcing information about people, companies, or any subject you need to know about.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots (Googlebot) crawl a new web site, blog post, news update, press release, a video, tweet, or any other indexable content related to that topic, it will automatically send you an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s robots (Googlebot) index a new web site, press release, blog post, news update, a video, tweet, or any other content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Step 1 – Log Into Your Google Account

-If you don’t have a Google account, create one.
-Google lets you access many free services with one username and password.
+If you haven’t got a Google account, create one.
+Google lets you access loads of free services with one username and password.
 If you use Gmail, post videos to YouTube, run an Adwords campaign or own a GooglePlus page, then you should already have a Google account set up.

 Once you have logged into your Google Account, access the Google Alerts tool by entering the following URL into your browser: